Follow TV Tropes

 • In Book 2, all Legendaries but Danael die trying to reach the Stone of Crescia, only to have Skroa taking it for himself and getting away with it (They got better, of course).

-• The second book of the Anathos Cycle is probably the most straight exemple: even though the Legendaries are able to prevent Anathos from coming back by reincarnating into Shimy, he still succeeds in coming back by possessing Danael instead.
-He then single-handed defeats the four remaining Legendaries, leaving them horribly scarred and crippled, kills his Worthy Opponent Darkhell/Elysio after a fight, and destroys the Guardians, before using the Legendaries' blood to create Evil Twins of them as his personnal Five-Man Band.
-By the end of the book, he's pretty much on his way to destroy all of Alysia.
+• The second book of the Anathos Cycle is probably the most straight exemple: even though the Legendaries are able to prevent Anathos from possessing Shimy, Anathos takes Danael instead.
+He then single-handed defeats the four remaining Legendaries, leaving them horribly scarred and crippled, kills Darkhell/Elysio in disloyal combat and obliterates the Guardian.
+By the end of the book, he's set out to wreak death and destruction to all of Alysia, with a quartet of demonic servants made from the blood of the Legendaries at his command.

 • Base on Wheels: The Castlewar.
 More accurately a base on legs.

 • Battle Couple: Danael and Jadina.
-Interestingly, those two were the funding members of the Legendaries.
+Interestingly, those two were the founding members of the Legendaries.

 • Beach Episode: Subverted/downplayed at the beginning of the Anathos Cycle, where the Legendaries seem to be in the middle of a summer swim break.
 It doesn't last more than two pages however, as they are attacked by Darkhell and Elysio, throwing them is the darkest adventure they have even been through.
 We still get to see Jadina steal Shimy's bikini top...